 Fresh vegetables on top, such as sliced cherry tomatoes or avocado.

 Above: The unbaked batter spread into a parchment paper-lined square baking dish (left), and a piece after cooking (right).
-See my Zucchini Bread recipe for a tutorial on lining a pan with parchment paper.

 The trick with developing a BBQ Sauce recipe is to avoid ending up with glorified ketchup.
 BBQ sauce basically starts out as ketchup, but it should end up being so much more.
 I started with typical BBQ sauce ingredients: tomato paste, mustard, vinegar, and spices, but avoided other typical ingredients such as Worcestershire sauce and liquid smoke, since both often contain high fructose corn syrup, hydrolyzed soy protein, caramel coloring, sugar, anchovies, oil, and/or salt.